dgaydukov/cert-aws/sa/files/sa.md

 ###### IAM
 There are 3 types of iam entity:
 * user - permission for single iam entity
-* group - collection of permissions that you can assign.
+* group (can't be principal) - collection of permissions that you can assign.
 Used to define users.
 One user can belong to multiple groups.
 It's a best practice to use group even if you have one user in it.
 * role - collection of permissions for specific aws service (for example ec2 can connect to s3 without any secret key) or other iam entity (user/role can assume role).
 There are 2 types of policy:
-* iam policy
+* iam policy - permissions to access aws services (like `s3:GetObjet`)
-* trust policy - establish trust of who can assume given role (there is no `Resource` filed for trust policy) You can switch role if you are iam user, federated user, ec2 through its instance profile.
+* trust policy (only for role) - establish trust of who can assume given role (there is no `Resource` filed for trust policy) You can switch role if you are iam user, federated user, ec2 through its instance profile.
 Root user can't switch roles.
 EC2 role access - you can add (for example bucket write access) role to ec2 instance.
 Instance Profile - container for an IAM role that you can use to pass role information to an EC2. ec2 stores temporary credentials in instance metadata, when you use aws cli/sdk it would automatically fetch temporary credentials from instance metadata.
 Yet if you want to call aws api outside cli/sdk you have to manually fetch credentials and make a call (`sa/cloudformation/ec2-role.yml`).
-This security credentials are temporary and ec2 rotate them automatically, new credentials available for 5 min before expiration of old. ec2 can assume 1 role at a tile, so `AWS::IAM::InstanceProfile` has `Roles` where you should provide list of roles, you can actually add only 1 role, if you add 2 - syntactically it would be correct, but when CF template would run you would get error: `Roles has too many elements.
+This security credentials are temporary and ec2 rotate them automatically, new credentials available for 5 min before expiration of old. ec2 can assume 1 role at a time, so `AWS::IAM::InstanceProfile` has `Roles` where you should provide list of roles, you can actually add only 1 role, if you add 2 - syntactically it would be correct, but when CF template would run you would get error: `Roles has too many elements.
 The limit is 1`.
 You can run below command to manually extract temporary credentials (where `role-Ec2Role` - your role name)
 ```
 TOKEN=`curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600"` && curl -H "X-aws-ec2-metadata-token: $TOKEN" http://169.254.169.254/latest/meta-data/iam/security-credentials/role-Ec2Role